Backblaze/b2-sdk-python/doc/source/contributing.rst

 We marked the places in the code which are significantly less intuitive than others in a special way.
 To find them occurrences, use ``git grep '*magic*'``.

-To install a development environment, please follow `this link <install_contributors>`.
+To install a development environment, please follow :ref:`this link <install_contributors>`.

 To test in multiple python virtual environments, set the enviroment variable ``PYTHON_VIRTUAL_ENVS`` to be a space-separated list of their root directories.
 When set, the makefile will run the